Social Economy Scotland

 Round 1 to Round 2

-Social Economy Scotland participated in Round One as Strengthening the Social Economy Partnership.
-Whilst the Round One project raised the visibility of the social economy in Scotland, the Round Two work has been focusing on influencing mainstream agencies in terms of the development of the sector.
+Social Economy Scotland participated in Round 1 as Strengthening the Social Economy Partnership.
+Whilst the Round 1 project raised the visibility of the Social Economy in Scotland the Round 2 work has been focusing on influencing mainstream agencies in terms of the development of the sector.

 End-dates